 [Regulation 65 inserted in Gazette 14 Aug 2012 p.
 3873-4.]

-66. Mediator — conflicts of interest and replacing mediator
+66. Mediator: conflicts of interest and replacing mediator

 (1) A mediator is disqualified from mediating a dispute if the mediator has a material personal interest in the dispute, in a contract in relation to which the dispute has arisen or in any party to the dispute.